You are here

 Intensive English Program

 Year round and intensive, students are challenged to progress quickly by studying for 23 hours a week.
-The Intensive English Program offers five, 12 week levels from beginner to college bridge.
+The Intensive English Program offers four, 16 week levels from beginner to advanced.
 Non F-1 students may also choose to study our Intensive English Program part time, if your schedule does not permit the full course of study.

 - 23 hours of English instruction per week